-In cases specifically relating to sexual violence and sexual harassment, part 5 of Keeping Children Safe in Education, 2021 states that two members of staff (one being the Designated Safeguarding Lead) should be present to manage the report, where possible.
+In cases specifically relating to sexual violence and sexual harassment, part of KCSIE [2023] states that two members of staff [one being the Designated Safeguarding Lead] should be present to manage the report, where possible.

 In all circumstances, staff need to speak to all the young people involved separately, gain a statement of facts from them and use consistent language and open questions for each account.
 The easiest way to do this is not to have a line of questioning but to ask the young people to tell you what happened.
-Only interrupt the young person from this to gain clarity with open questions, 'where, when, why, who' (what happened? who observed the incident? what was seen? what was heard? did anyone intervene?).
+Only interrupt the young person from this to gain clarity with open questions, 'where, when, why, who' [what happened? who observed the incident? what was seen? what was heard? did anyone intervene?].